CodexLink/discord-activity-badge/README.md

 Keep in mind that, you can either **create your own guild** or have someone else let the bot join on their guild **as long as you are there**.

-To invite, you have to go the **OAuth2** settings and check the **OAuth2 URL Generator**.
+To invite, you have to go to the **OAuth2** settings and check the **OAuth2 URL Generator**.
 Look for **Bot** scope and check it, you will be given a generated link.

 [![Image 4, GIF](https://github.com/CodexLink/discord-activity-badge/blob/latest/img/4.gif)](https://github.com/CodexLink/discord-activity-badge/)

-Once you have link, you just have to paste it in the browser and open it.
+Once you have the link, you just have to paste it into the browser and open it.

 [![Image 5, GIF](https://github.com/CodexLink/discord-activity-badge/blob/latest/img/5.gif)](https://github.com/CodexLink/discord-activity-badge/)
 [![Image 6](https://github.com/CodexLink/discord-activity-badge/blob/latest/img/6.png)](https://github.com/CodexLink/discord-activity-badge/)